RoboticsLabURJC/2022-tfg-cristian-sanchez/docs/_posts/2022-08-1-teleoperation-1.md

   - openCV
 ---

+This weeks were to create the workspace, install all needs and start developing a simple radio control.

 ## Week 1

 The first week, I dedicated my time to look into some information inside [Antonio's TFM](https://github.com/RoboticsLabURJC/2020-tfm-antonio-triguero) about drones and the infrastructure behind.
 Also, I set up my TFG github repository to ensure the traceability of the project.